-Throughout his career, Mr. Taylor has advised companies on hundreds of significant data incidents, including many of the nation’s most recent, high-profile data breaches.
-Mr. Taylor understands the complexities and impact of a nationwide high-profile incident and is able to assist companies in responding in a consistent fashion to relevant stakeholders, including customers, the media, forensic investigators, state AGs, the FTC, law enforcement and Boards of Directors.
+Throughout his career, Mr. Taylor has advised companies on hundreds of significant data incidents, including many of the nation’s largest and highest-profile data breaches.
+Mr. Taylor understands the complexities and impact of a nationwide security incident and is able to assist companies in responding in a consistent fashion to relevant stakeholders, including customers, the media, state AGs, the FTC, law enforcement and Boards of Directors, among others.

 Mr. Taylor has a special emphasis on financial privacy and related issues impacting financial institutions at a federal and state level, regularly advising clients on the requirements of the FCRA, GLBA, RFPA, DPPA and their state analogues.
 Mr. Taylor is co-author of the leading financial privacy treatise, The Law of Financial Privacy, published by LexisNexis A.S.
 Pratt.
 Mr. Taylor works on regulatory, as well as transactional and contentious matters, advising clients on financial privacy issues in the context of M&A transactions, new and emerging financial products and interacting with financial regulators.

-In addition, Mr. Taylor advises companies on cutting-edge consumer privacy issues, including those related to the collection and use of consumer biometric data and the operation of drones and other unmanned aircraft systems.
+In addition, Mr. Taylor advises companies on cutting-edge consumer privacy issues, including those related to the collection and use of consumer biometric data.

 Mr. Taylor is a contributing author of the book Global Employee Privacy and Data Security Law published by BNA Books.
 He also contributes to the development of the firm’s Privacy Library and MoFoNotes subscription database, which help companies keep apprised of privacy and data security compliance requirements in jurisdictions around the world.

 Legal 500 US 2018 Recommended for Cyber Law (including Data Protection and Privacy)